KatieCzelusniak/udemy-web-dev-bootcamp/README.md

 June 12 Update
 Functions are hard!
 I'm not uploading my work for the Functions Problem Set because I didn't ever get 2 of the 3 working right.
 Even after following along with the solution tutorial, mine are still showing errors in the console.
 I will need to be aware of the fact that I didn't fully grasp this but I'm moving on.
 I feel like I did understand the big picture with the functions but I'm sure there are some mistakes in my code that I will have to work out eventually.

+June 27 Update
+I've uploaded my files for the ToDo Lsit but I didn't get that working right either.
+I took a couple week break to move from NM to MA and I felt like I remembered quite a bit when I came back to this.
+So I'm happy about that.
+But I cannot find where I haven't copied this code exactly, yet mine is not running right.
+I will come back to this one as well.
+Very frustrating.
+And I just noticed that my last note from a couple weeks ago is that I didn't get that one right either.
+Maybe later this week I will go back to both and try to tackle again.